khudgins/documentation/agent/proxy/installation.rst

     ./agent-proxy.sh

-5. Register the agent with enStratus
+5. Register the agent with Enstratius
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instructions to register the agent with enStratus are in the
+Instructions to register the agent with Enstratius are in the
 :ref:`Registration <agent_proxy_registration>` section.

 6. Test the agent proxy
 ~~~~~~~~~~~~~~~~~~~~~~~

-The enStratus :ref:`agent <agent>` now needs to be configured to handshake via this server instead of the enStratus installation.
+The Enstratius :ref:`agent <agent>` now needs to be configured to handshake via this server instead of the Enstratius installation.
 To reconfigure it, find this file on the VM:

 .. code-block:: text